Which Amazon Fire Tablet should you get?

 - Google apps not included

+As its size would suggest, the Fire HD 10 comes with more storage (up to 64GB) that is expandable up to 512GB, and it has the best processor of the Fire Tablet line.
+You can use that storage and processing speed to watch hours of Prime Video, Netflix, or Showtime, and playing mobile games on that full HD screen is a delight.

+While the 2019 edition of the Fire HD 10 was a bit heavy for some at just over a pound (17.8 ounces), the latest version is a bit lighter at 16.4 ounces.
+It's a fantastic device for reading books, newspapers, magazines, or even websites — particularly if you need or want to enable a larger font because there's just so much more screen space to view your content.

-Fire HD 8 Tablet
+- Biggest Fire Tablet screen

-Every great product line has its entry point, and for the Fire tablets that's the Fire 7.
-Newly updated in late 2019, this latest version is the perfect portable companion for anyone who just wants a low-cost tablet to watch their favorite shows on, play games, read their favorite new Kindle book, or maybe occasionally surf the web or check Facebook.
-As with the other Fire tablets, this device comes with 2-megapixel front and rear cameras and a 720p HD video camera, so you can still snap some decent shots and video chat to your heart's content.
+Every excellent product line has its entry point, and for the Fire Tablets, that's the Fire 7.
+This version is the perfect portable companion for anyone who wants a low-cost tablet to watch their favorite shows on, play games, read their favorite new Kindle book, or maybe occasionally surf the web or check Facebook.
+As with the other Fire Tablets, this device comes with 2-megapixel front and rear cameras and a 720p HD video camera, so you can still snap some decent shots and video chat to your heart's content.

-If you wanted to get an affordable family tablet to share with your kids, this is a great option.
+This would be a great option if you could get an affordable family tablet to share with your kids.
 With the savings you'll get on this device, you can easily afford to pick up a protective case (maybe one that isn't neon pink or yellow!).
-You can also add FreeTime Unlimited to this or any other Fire tablet whenever you want.
+You can also add Amazon Kids+ to this or any other Fire Tablet whenever you want.

 You can still access all of your favorite content from Amazon and other services through this device, and even though it's not HD resolution, the screen looks good enough for most use cases.
 The battery life is decent, and you can add to its internal storage with a microSD card.
 The Fire 7 is already cheap, but you can often find it on special for even less, making this practically an impulse buy.